rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 ### Using Curl to Test Your Site

-Once you've checked the virtual host configuration files and "httpd &ndash;S" reports no issues try to access your site using curl:
+Once you've checked the virtual host configuration files and "httpd -S" reports no issues try to access your site using curl:

         curl -I www.example.com